Config Scrapyard

 zathurafor PDFs${BROWSER:-xdg-open}for HTML- Run executables (exe, sh)

-Neovimfor other files- I never bothered setting
+Neovimfor other files- The file

 { MODKEY|ShiftMask, XK_r, spawn, SHCMD("st -t \"Multi-tool\" sh -c 'fl=$(find ~ -type f | grep -v \".cache/nsxiv\" | fzf); cd \"${fl%/*}\"; case \"$fl\" in *.png|*.jpg|*.jpeg|*.webp) nsxiv \"$fl\" \"${fl%/*}\";; *.gif) mpv --loop \"$fl\";; *.mp3|*.flac|*.ogg|*.wav) mpv --no-vid --loop \"$fl\";; *.mp4|*.webm|*.mkv|*.avi) mpv \"$fl\";; *.html) ${BROWSER:-xdg-open} \"$fl\";; *.pdf|*.epub) zathura \"$fl\";; *.exe|*.sh) \"$fl\";; *) nvim \"$fl\";; esac; exec $SHELL'") },